mlaily/fizzboom/README.md

 implementation](https://github.com/darklang/dark/blob/main/backend/libexecution/ast.ml),
 but we are looking for improvements, especially around async.

-- fizzbuzz: using an interpreter connected to web server, dynamically calculate fizzbuzz and return it as a JSON response.
+The benchmark is fizzbuzz: using an interpreter connected to web server, dynamically calculate fizzbuzz and return it as a JSON response.
 This is to test the raw speed of the HTTP server and interpreter.

 The most important metric is _requests/second_.